Sleep Apnea and Mental Health: What I Didn’t See Coming

 When CPAP Isn’t Enough on Its Own

 If you’re experiencing thoughts of self-harm or suicide, please reach out to a professional rather than trying to manage it alone.
-In the UK the Samaritans can be reached any time on 116 123.
-In the US the 988 Suicide and Crisis Lifeline is available by call or text on 988.
+In the US, the 988 Suicide and Crisis Lifeline is available by call or text on 988.
+Readers outside the US should contact their local crisis service.

 I’m raising this because the research does show elevated rates of serious psychological distress among people with untreated sleep apnea, and because I think it matters to say plainly that if you’re struggling that much, what you’re experiencing has a physiological component that is treatable, and help exists.